 Consulting firms do well

 The prevalence of consulting firms in the top 25 is good news for MBAs.
-Up to a third of top business school MBA grads go into consulting, with a high proportion of those aiming for the Big Three firms—McKinsey & Company, Bain & Company, and the Boston Consulting Group (BCG).
+Consulting is typically one of the most popular industries for students to land jobs.
+A large proportion of those going into consultancy aim for the Big Three firms—McKinsey & Company, Bain & Company, and the Boston Consulting Group (BCG).

-It’s no surprise, as these companies’ reputation and consistently high salaries make them a top draw for MBA candidates.
+It’s no surprise, as these companies’ reputation and consistently high salaries–they each pay grads $175k on average after hiring them–make them a top draw for MBA candidates.

 Companies set up by MBAs

-HubSpot—a company that provides marketing and sales software for businesses—specifically tailor jobs to the MBA jobs market.
-To propel students into higher roles at the company, they run an in-house ‘Accelerated Leadership Program’ for MBA grads.
+HubSpot—a company that provides marketing and sales software for businesses—specifically tailors jobs to the MBA jobs market.
+To propel students into higher roles at the company, it runs an in-house ‘Accelerated Leadership Program’ for MBA grads.